-Images of Perioral Dermatitis (Pediatric) (4)
+Images of Perioral Dermatitis in Children: Symptoms and Treatment (4)

 Perioral dermatitis is an acne-like condition commonly seen around the mouth in children.

 - Children are otherwise well, but they develop small bumps around the mouth and sometimes around the nose and eyes.

 - The rash may be mildly itchy or burn, and it may come and go over time.

 - Using a topical steroid may trigger perioral dermatitis.

 - Fluorinated dental care products and skin products containing petrolatum, paraffin, or isopropyl myristate may trigger the condition.